OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw02/hw2_dplyr_ggplot2.md

     ## [1] 1704    6

-Function `dim` provides the number of rows and columns in a single vector.
+Function `dim` provides the number of rows and columns on a single vector.

 *6. What data type is each variable?*